FarhanAliRaza/Burak/README.md

 ## About the Project
-I started to build this mvp for my startup then did not even launched it because it required a large capital for even starting.
-But i learnt a lot of stuff from this app.
-It really helped me to learn Django more in detail.
-For easier use of local i built this in Urdu.
-It is not complete.
-It was Just an MVP
+I started to build this mvp for my startup in 2019 then I did not even launched it.
+Because it required a large capital.
+But I learnt a lot of stuff from this web app.
+It taught me few things about startups, plan first build later and why business plans matter in a startup pitch :).
+It really helped me to learn Django.I built this in urdu so that it will be easier for local people to understand.
+It is not complete, it was Just an MVP.
 ## Fun Fact
 Startups with products like this app are now funded (largest series A in history of startups in pakistan 30 million dollars) I did not even tried to develop it further :(